Logo

 Recognized for academic excellence as a top-performing Hispanic student, based on PSAT/NMSQT scores, AP exam results, and GPA.

-• Outstanding Achievement in Computer Science, Pine Crest School (May 2024 & May 2025)
+• Outstanding Achievement in Computer Science, Pine Crest School (May 2024, May 2025, May 2026)

 Recognized for excellence in Computer Science as one of the top-performing students in my grade.

-• Outstanding Achievement in Mathematics, Pine Crest School (May 2025)
+• Outstanding Achievement in Mathematics, Pine Crest School (May 2025, May 2026)

 Recognized for excellence in Mathematics as one of the top-performing students in my grade.